LLNL/CARE/docs/sphinx/tutorial.rst

          array[i] = array[i] * i;
       } CARE_OPENMP_LOOP_END

-      // Will run on the GPU if compiled with nvcc.
+      // Will run on the GPU if compiled with nvcc or hip.
       // Otherwise, will run in parallel on the host if compiled with the OpenMP flags.
       // Otherwise, will run sequentially on the host.
       CARE_PARALLEL_LOOP(i, 0, length) {